-Windows, external doors and joinery

-Repair category 1

-Notes These generally appeared in fair order consistent with age.
+Windows, external doors and joinery Repair category 1 Notes Windows appeared original to the date of construction however generally appeared in fair condition consistent with age.
+The windows/doors were tested at random and were found to function adequately.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
+Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.

 External decorations

 Repair category 1

-Notes The external decorations are generally in good order.
+Notes The external decorations are generally in fair order.
+Regular repainting will be required if these areas are to be maintained in satisfactory condition.